 If you have enabled the option to Allow AdBlock to collect anonymous filter list usage and data, we get a subset of the same data that's contained in the debugging information without your having to send it to us.

-You're right to be wary, absolutely.
+The bottom line is you're right to be wary, absolutely.
 You should never install extensions that ask for more permissions than you are comfortable with unless you trust the developer.
 AdBlock is the most popular extension for Chrome and Safari, in large part because we care about our users.
 We hope you'll trust us.
-If you're ever concerned, just ask us! :)
+If you're ever concerned, just ask us!

 By the way, if we ever release a new feature that requires additional permissions, your browser will alert you to that fact.
 Some browsers such as Chrome even disable extensions that request additional permissions.
 In those cases you must specifically grant the new permission by re-enabling the extension.